arisKoutsou/oopproj/README.txt

 The hero has some extra data which is the currently equiped weapons, spells(3) and potions in use.
 The Grid is a 2D vector of Tiles.
-A tile is a structure that holds information such as if the tile is non accessible, has a market, a hero or a battle can occur (we assumed that common tiles are the tiles which a battle can occur).
+A tile is a structure that holds information such as if the tile is non accessible, has a market, a hero or a battle can occur (we assumed that common tiles are the tiles where a battle can occur).
 We have added an exception which is thrown when a hero tries to go out of bounds.
 Furthermore, we have added an Inventory class, a Market class(they are much alike) which hold the items and spells a hero can buy/sell/have/discard.
 Finally we have made a Menu class from which derive specific menus.
-These menus have the options a hero can choose from such as battle options, basic options, inventory options etc.
+These menus have the options a hero can choose from such as battle options, basic options, inventory options etc. As far as it concerns the battle, it can take place only in common tiles.
+That happens when all heroes go to a common tile.
+Then with a probability a battle can occur and the monsters spawn at that moment.
+Also, I would like to point out that each hero is a separate entity makes his own moves at his own round.
+That means, he can move separatly from the other heroes, so a battle can occur based on the probability if all heroes go to a common tile.
+For example, if we have 2 heroes and only one of them is in a common tile then no battle can occur.